 Why I Don’t Count My Possessions

-As I wrote in an earlier post (The 7 Most Influential Posts During my Early Journey to Minimalism), Dave Bruno has been an inspiration to me.
+As I wrote in an earlier post, Dave Bruno has been an inspiration to me.
 Dave is generally considered the man behind the 100-Thing Challenge (or at least, he got to write the book) which has gained much popularity among minimalists.
 Leo Babauta, and Tammy Strobel represent just two who have taken the challenge.
 The goal of the challenge is to pare your possessions down to only 100 things.

 If you have followed this blog for any length of time, you know that I have never counted my possessions.
 Not only have I never counted them, I’ve never had a desire to count them.
 And while I commend the numerous minimalists and bloggers who have pared their possessions down to less than 100 things, I am not one of them.
 Here are some of the reasons why: